RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #292

+Responding to a frontend pro/con conversation in the Eugene Tech Slack.

 ## #289, #290, #291

 WOOT!!!
 I did it!!!
 Finally got `display: block` working as I think it should